ome/ngff/rfc/2/index.md

 While it is clear that Zarr v3 will become the predominant version of the specification moving forward, current library support for v3 is still under active development.

+An alternative to this proposal would be to [add Zarr v3 support to OME-Zarr 0.4](https://github.com/ome/ngff/pull/249) without changes to the OME-Zarr Metadata.
+The contents of the `.zattrs` would simply move to the `attributes` within the `zarr.json`.
+There would need to be some transparency for users to know what Zarr versions are supported by an implementation.
+Additionally, there would be no opportunity to introduce a `ome` namespace in the attributes that is useful for composibility.

 <!--
 - What are the costs of implementing this proposal?
 - What known risks exist?
 What factors may complicate your project?
 Include: